Sending and Receiving Packets

 Sending packets

 UDP is a connectionless protocol, so each time you send a packet you must specify the destination address.
-You can use one UDP socket to send packets to any number of different IP addresses, there is no one computer at the other end of your UDP socket that you are connected to.
+This means you can use one UDP socket to send packets to any number of different IP addresses, there’s no single computer at the other end of your UDP socket that you are connected to.

 if ( sent_bytes != packet_size )